 2020 Mazda6 New Car Test Drive

-The Sport at $24,720 (including freight) comes with 17-inch wheels, cloth upholstery, power features, Bluetooth connectivity, two USB inputs, dual-zone climate control, and an 8.0-inch touchscreen for infotainment.
+Opening the lineup is the Sport ($25,045).
+It comes with 17-inch wheels, cloth upholstery, two USB ports, dual-zone climate control, LED headlights, and an 8.0-inch infotainment screen with Bluetooth.

 Next up is the Touring ($27,645).
 It adds synthetic leather, heated front seats, a power moonroof, a power-adjustable driver's seat, and 19-inch wheels.
 Apple CarPlay and Android Auto are also standard here.